Using Integration to Create a Unified Emergency Mass Notification System

 Solution

-Each year we get multiple interactions for tornado warnings.
-We’ve also used the system before for a campus closure.
-We had snow and ice and wanted to close the campus early.
-We use the system to help get the message out for that.
+Every year, we experience numerous tornado warnings and have utilized the system for campus closures.
+For instance, we once closed the campus early due to snow and ice hazards, so we used the system to help get the message out.
 We tie the system and activations to our emergency website as well.
-As soon as we send out a message, it goes up on our website.
-Before, public affairs had to go and manually put that in, which could lead to anywhere from a 5–30 minute delay.
-They would have to get the message, log into the system, post the message, and in that time people were going to the website and seeing that there’s no emergency.
+As soon as we send out a message, it is published on our website.
+Before, public affairs had to manually submit it, which created a delay.
+They would have to get the message, log into the system, post the announcement, and at that point, people were going to the website and seeing there was no emergency.

 Leveraging Existing Systems and Equipment